View of Descent into Cave

 Tours leave frequently throughout the day.
 Arrive no later than 4:30 pm EDT to be guaranteed a spot on the last tour of the day.
 There are also other activities to enjoy at Indiana Caverns.

+Tour time can vary depending on the number of people on your tour and other factors including the number of questions and more.
 Please see our tour pages for tour distance, boat ride time, depth, and other tour related information.

 The cave is 56 degrees year round.
 You may appreciate a jacket or long sleeves during the underground boat ride.
 Good walking shoes are recommended.
 However, most anything without high heels should be fine.
 Thong sandals and flip flops are not suitable.